 The Niro EV is designed with the driver's comfort and convenience in mind.
 From side mirrors equipped with built-in heating elements, LED turn signal indicators and power folding functions to an advanced smart key entry system that makes accessing your vehicle a breeze - it has all of the modern amenities you'd expect from one of today’s top EVs.
 Additionally, its automatic defog windshield feature comes standard along with a power adjustable seat boasting two-way lumbar support for extra ergonomic advantages on those long drives ahead.

 10. Keeping Everyone Safe

-Reasons Not to Buy a 2022 Kia Niro EV – The Cons
+Reasons you may not want to buy a 2022 Kia Niro EV.
+The Cons.

 Those sitting in the back seat of the Niro EV have 36 inches of leg room.
 While this area isn't extremely cramped, it's also not very generously sized.
 Taller passengers may be wishing for an extra few inches so they can stretch their legs.